 \subsection{Literature Filtering and Classification}

-The studies were classified into two main categories: (1) studies regarding the development of applications or frameworks for collecting a fine-grained dataset using the AS/US APIs, and (2) studies that collected fine-grained datasets using the AS/US APIs.
-As shown in Figure \ref{fig:Flowchart}, we used the customized Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) flow diagram ~\cite{moher2009preferred} for our review to visualize the filtering and classification process for finding target papers.
+The studies were classified into two main categories: The studies were classified into two main categories: (1) studies on the application or framework development for collecting fine-grained datasets, and (2) studies on collecting fine-grained datasets using the AS/US API.
+As shown in Figure \ref{fig:Flowchart}, we used the customized Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) flow diagram~\cite{moher2009preferred} for our review to visualize the filtering and classification process for finding target papers.
 In addition, the classification results according to the four filtering criteria were divided into four categories of included papers (IP) to be reviewed and four categories of excluded papers (EP) to be excluded in our survey scope.

-We developed a classification system for the type of research and defined the type of research to filter out only the target papers using the customized flow diagram by PRISMA technique.
-Furthermore, we defined the most important aspects to be considered while filtering the studies as four filtering criteria: \textbf{(Filtering criteria 1)} studies corresponding to journals or proceedings, \textbf{(Filtering criteria 2)} studies that mentions the Android AS API or US API in the mobile environment, \textbf{(Filtering criteria 3)} studies using the AS API to enhance interface accessibility for people with disabilities, \textbf{(Filtering criteria 4)} studies using the AS or US API for research purposes other than improving accessibility of interfaces for people with disabilities

-\emph{\textbf{Filtering criteria 1.
-Journals or Proceedings}}: For this criterion, we focused only on the studies from journals and proceedings (i.e., we excluded other types of sources such as patents, e-magazines, books, and dissertations).
-As a result of searching with the search keywords, a total of 1,724 papers were found in Google Scholar (1,513 papers), Web of Science (16 papers), Scopus (141 papers), and ScienceDirect (54 papers).
-880 papers were extracted, excluding the papers written by non-English and duplicate results by each search engine.
-475 papers were categorized as EP1, as they did not belong to the category of journals and proceedings papers.

-\emph{\textbf{Filtering criteria 2.
-Mentions the Android AS or US API in the mobile environment}}: We focused only on the studies using AS/US APIs in the Android OS of the mobile environment.
-Despite the search keywords "Android”, “Accessibility Service”, and “Accessibility API”, there were many cases where related to “Accessibility” was mentioned in the PC or iOS environment.
-Therefore, studies that do not mention AS API or US API in the Android mobile environment were defined as EP2 (147 papers).